EvaGurtovaia/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used for better development flow, to make sure that the components receive the right prop types.
+Proptypes aslo provide a specification for other developers reading the code to understand immediately what kind of data the components need.

 - [ ] Describe a life-cycle event in React?

+A lifecycle event in React is the Mounting/Birth, Updating/Growth, Unmounting/Death of a component.

 - [ ] Explain the details of a Higher Order Component?

+A component that takes another component, adds some functionality and returns the component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+1.CSS
+2.Preprocessors
+3.Styled components

 ## Project Setup